7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 LIVE BREAKS

 In the days of online streaming, influencers, and social media, it was only a matter of time before the internet spilled over into card collecting.
 But what is a live break?
-Is it worth getting into if you want to make money?
+Is it worth getting into if you’re looking for the best ways to sell sports cards?

 A live break is an event where a business or collector's group will purchase sealed boxes or cases of sports cards, typically in large amounts or more expensive products.
-They will then "break" or open the boxes or packs while showing the cards to viewers on a live stream through Facebook, YouTube, or Instagram.
+They will then "break" or open the boxes or packs while showing the cards to viewers on a live stream through Facebook, YouTube, Instagram, TikTok, or Whatnot..

 HOW DOES IT MAKE MONEY?